Phentermine/topiramate (By mouth)

 Warnings While Using This Medicine

 - Rarely, this medicine may increase the risk of suicidal thoughts or actions.
-Tell your caregiver right away if you think about death, dying, or hurting yourself, or if you have any other unusual thoughts, feelings, or actions.
-Make sure your doctor knows if you have a history of suicide attempts.
+Tell your doctor if you have a history of depression or suicide attempts.

 - This medicine may cause you to feel dizzy, drowsy, or confused, or to have trouble thinking or speaking.
-Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.